 Hanger Steak, 8oz Black Angus with a Cilantro Almond Pesto 22

-Roasted Half Duck with Tart Cherry, Port and Cranberry Sauce 23
+Roasted Half Duck with Tart Cherry, Port & Cranberry Sauce 23

 Gorgonzola Stuffed Pork Chop 24

 New York Strip, 16oz Black Angus with Ginger Blueberry Port Sauce 25

 Rack of Lamb with a Dijon Asiago Citrus Herb Crust 26